mesosphere/dcos-docs-site/pages/services/kubernetes/new/getting-started/provision-install/index.md

 navigationTitle: Installing Kubernetes on DC/OS
 title: Provisioning and Installing
 menuWeight: 5
-excerpt: Learn to run Kubernetes clusters on DC/OS
+excerpt: Learn to run multiple HD Kubernetes clusters on DC/OS
 ---

 <!-- This source repo for this topic is https://github.com/mesosphere/dcos-kubernetes-cluster -->